open-evals/evals/README.md

 Open Evals is a framework extend openai's [Evals](README.md#Evals) for different language model.

-By define a customize `ModelRunner`, user can add different language model to Evals.
+By define a customize `ModelRunner`, user can add new language model to Evals.
 Currently, we support openai and llama model runner.